dot3dash4dot/LightwaveRFActionRunner/README.md

 #### Setting Up The Application

-The application is designed so that most of the configuration data is in one place: Configuration.cs.
+The application is designed so that most of the configuration data is in one place: `Configuration.cs`.

 ##### Devices

 In order to set up a device:

-* Provide an enum for the device
+* Add an enum member for the device
-* Then in `DeviceRealNameLookup`, provide the name that the Lightwave API returns for each device - an easy way of getting these names is by putting a breakpoint after `GetDevicesInFirstStructureAsync`.
+* If the name that the Lightwave API returns for each device is different to the enum name (e.g. if it contains spaces) then add a `[Description]` to the member.
+An easy way of getting these API names is by putting a breakpoint after `GetDevicesInFirstStructureAsync`.
 This name will be used to trigger the device so must match the API exactly.

 ##### Automations